github/codeql/docs/language/ql-training-rst/cpp/global-data-flow-cpp.rst

   - Local (“intra-procedural”) data flow models flow within one function; feasible to compute for all functions in a snapshot
   - Global (“inter-procedural”) data flow models flow across function calls; not feasible to compute for all functions in a snapshot

-- For global data flow (and taint tracking), we must therefore provided restrictions to ensure the problem is tractable.
+- For global data flow (and taint tracking), we must therefore provide restrictions to ensure the problem is tractable.
 - Typically, this involves specifying the *source* and *sink*.

 .. note::